-When making changes for a healthier lifestyle, do you remember to include what you are drinking?
-Beverages are the number one source of added sugar in our diets, which increase your risk for tooth decay, obesity, type 2 diabetes, and heart disease.
-Truth be told, a lot of empty calories and added sugar may be hiding in some of your favorite drinks.
-In order to make healthier beverage choices, here are a few things to consider.
+Our drink choices undoubtedly impact health.
+Beverages are the number one source of added sugar in the diet, which increases risk of tooth decay, obesity, type 2 diabetes, and heart disease.
+Empty calories and added sugar may be hiding in some of your favorite drinks.
+In this article, I will discuss how to make healthier beverage choices to impact health positively.

 Many popular drinks are full of added sugars.
 In fact, you may be surprised to find out that most contain more than your recommended amount of sugar for the entire day!